Graphs

 The following functions let you customize your graph:

-- Normalize: To compare years/locations or with the industry average, you can normalize your graph (also referred to as ‘make relative’ or ‘graph per…’).
-For example: CO₂ emissions per employee (fte) or environmental impact per production (kg of printed products).
+- Normalize: To compare years/locations with each other or with the industry average (benchmark), you can normalize(=make relative) your graph.
+For example: CO₂ emission per employee (fte) or environmental burden per production (kg of printed products).

 - Industry average: If you have normalized your graph, you can display the industry average (if available) next to your graph to compare the score.
 More information under benchmarks.